arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 ### `String`: Primitive or Object?

 Java `String`s are a blight inflicted on developers by James Gosling.
 In some contexts they behave like objects, but in other contexts they behave like primitives.
-In some contexts treating them like primitives leads to issues and errors, and in other contexts treating them like objects leads to issues and errors.
+In some contexts treating them like primitives leads to issues and errors.

+Let's be clear: `String`s are objects.
+There are situations in which they behave more like primitives.
+So, while you can sometimes treat them like primitives and get away with it, you can **always** treat them like objects.

 `String`s can be compared to eachother with the `==` operator like primitives, but only if they were created without the `new` keyword; if they were created as references (via object construction, using the `new` keyword) then the `==` operator will compare addresses instead of values like in the `ReferenceEquality` class above.
 Treating `String`'s like objects and using their `equals` method to check for equal values will always work, regardless of how the `String` was declared.